Atharva21/cowin/README.md

 it will check for updates)

-finally, run the script (cmd: python cowin.py) if the slot is found for any of the pincodes, the updates will stop, and the tone will be played :3
+finally, run the script (cmd: python cowin.py) if the slot is found for any of the pincodes, the updates will stop, and a tone will be played :3